Elcock-Lab/uiowa_bd_4D/README.md

 # *uiowa_bd_4D*

-modified version of uiowa_bd that allows 4D simulations
+### This is a modified version of uiowa_bd that allows 4D simulations - it is designed for use currently with our RNA modeling code which is currently under review

 ### Please note: the source code provided here is fully functional but the documentation is a work in progress.
 The example applications described briefly below will be posted into the EXAMPLES folder as soon as the paper referencing *uiowa_bd* is posted, i.e. very soon)